 Medical Student Research at the UC Davis School of Medicine

 UC Davis School of Medicine students have a number of options for structuring a research experience within the context of your medical studies.
-It can take the form of brief independent study, a summer experience, a longitudinal experience throughout medical school, or a second degree program (Master's Degree or Ph.D.).
+It can take the form of brief independent study, a summer experience, a longitudinal experience within the medical school curriculum, or a second degree program (Master's Degree or Ph.D.).

-Medical Student Research Fellowship: for students interested in spending up to a year enhancing their medical training through direct participation in basic science, clinical investigation, or health care delivery research.
+1st Year Summer Research: for students interested in spending 4 or 8 weeks enhancing their medical training through direct participation in basic science, clinical investigation, or health care delivery research.

 TL1 Pre-Doctoral Clinical Research Training Program: for junior trainees interested in spending one year developing skills required for a career in multidisciplinary clinical and translational research relevant to human health.
 This program provides the student with an opportunity to obtain an M.A.S. in Clinical Research.

-P.S.T.P.: the Physician Scientist Training Program (P.S.T.P.): is a dual degree program (M.D./Ph.D.) designed to rigorously train physician scientists who anticipate an academic career in their chosen research field.
+M.D./Ph.D.
+Program: is a dual degree program designed to rigorously train physician scientists who anticipate an academic career in their chosen research field.